Brewmaster Monk Gear Recommendations

-Do note that the value of Critical Strike and Mastery fluctuates very highly.
+Do note that the values of Critical Strike, Versatility, and Mastery fluctuate very highly.
 If you are looking at single-digit overhealing from your healers, Crit is actually stronger than Versatility when it comes to overall survivability.
-As well, Mastery is very strong when facing melee damage but in an instance like The Nighthold, where a majority of damage is magic, it is less effective.
+As well, Mastery is very strong when facing melee damage like in the Tomb of Sargeras, but in an instance like The Nighthold, where a majority of damage is magic, it is less effective.

 Critical Strike: Chance for extra effectiveness on attacks, self-heals, as well as external heals via